tahama/scrapbookq/README.md

 * Current version only support Linux and Python3
 * Installation needs user do something: click one button and then enter one line bash command
-* Without a corean manual because Korean looks like a shading pattern and can't tell which line machine translation should be inserted into
+* Without a Korean manual because Korean looks like a shading pattern and can't tell which line machine translation should be inserted into

 ## Todo